 Innovation for Healthcare Inequalities Programme (InHIP)

-Health Innovation East is supporting integrated care systems (ICSs) in our region to address health inequalities in line with NHS England’s national Core20PLUS5 programme.
+Health Innovation East is supporting integrated care systems (ICSs) in the east of England to address health inequalities in line with NHS England’s national Core20PLUS5 programme.

 Addressing health inequalities through innovation

 Health inequalities are unfair and avoidable differences in health across the population, and between different groups within society.
-Reducing health inequalities is key to our strategy and underpins our purpose of turning great ideas into positive impact.
-In recent years this has been evidenced through our close partnerships within the NHS and the NIHR Applied Research Collaboration (ARC) in our region.
+Reducing health inequalities is key our purpose of enabling great ideas to make a difference for our health.

-The Innovation for Healthcare Inequalities Programme (InHIP) project has been commissioned by NHS England’s Accelerated Access Collaborative (AAC) in partnership with the Health Innovation Network.
-The programme offers funding and programme support to integrated care systems (ICS) to enable the identification and adoption of innovations and technologies that address the five clinical priorities within the national Core20PLUS5 strategy – maternity, severe mental illness, chronic respiratory disease, early cancer diagnosis and cardiovascular disease.
+The Innovation for Healthcare Inequalities Programme (InHIP) project is a collaboration between NHS England’s Accelerated Access Collaborative (AAC), the National Healthcare Inequalities Improvement Programme and the Health Innovation Network delivered in partnership with integrated care systems.
+The programme offers funding and resources to support the adoption and spread of innovations and technologies that address the five clinical priorities for adults within the national Core20PLUS5 strategy – maternity, severe mental illness, chronic respiratory disease, early cancer diagnosis and cardiovascular disease.
+For children and young people, the areas of asthma, diabetes, epilepsy and oral health are in scope.

-Innovations and technologies include medicines, diagnostics, devices, and digital products approved by NICE since 2017.
+Innovations and technologies in scope include medicines, diagnostics, devices, and digital products approved by NICE since 2017.

 What is Core20PLUS5?